robvanson/akouste/README.md

 ## Browser compatibility

 Browser compatibility was tested with all interfering protections off.
 Add blockers and blocking third-party cookies interfered with the experiments in most browsers.
-The browsers were tested using the [GitHub pages](http://robvanson.github.io/akouste) examples of the experiment as well as by loading the local *Audiotest_experiment.html* webpage in the downloaded akoúste package.
+The browsers were tested using the [GitHub pages](http://robvanson.github.io/akouste) examples of the experiments as well as by loading the local *Audiotest_experiment.html* webpage in the downloaded akoúste package.

 |         | Windows   |       | Mac       |       | Linux     |       |
 | -------:|:---------:|:-----:|:---------:|:-----:| --------- | ----- |